 Always include economic aspects and whenever relevant behavioural aspects.

-Be described in a project proposal co-developed by MEPA, MoH, local experts at universities, other research institutions and ICARS.
+Be described in a project proposal co-developed by MEPA, MoIDPLHSA, local experts at universities, other research institutions and ICARS.

 Engage key stakeholders, including the private sector, when relevant.

 Should obtain needed approvals and permissions in a timely manner.